Bobbybear007/NebulaBrowser/documentation/PROJECT_STRUCTURE.md

     -   **`gpu-diagnostics.html`**: The page for displaying GPU information.
     -   **`performance.css`**: Styles for the performance monitoring page.
     -   **`icons.js`**, **`icons.json`**: Files related to managing icons within the UI.
+    -   Other pages: downloads UI and settings integrate with main-process IPC.

 -   **`preload.js`**: This script is a crucial part of Electron's security model.
 It runs in a privileged context before the renderer process's web page is loaded.
 It's used to selectively expose APIs from the main process to the renderer process via the `contextBridge`.

 -   **`performance-monitor.js`**: A Node.js module that runs in the main process to track application performance metrics like memory usage and page load times.

 -   **`gpu-config.js`** & **`gpu-fallback.js`**: These modules are responsible for managing GPU-related settings. `gpu-config.js` checks the system's GPU capabilities, and `gpu-fallback.js` provides mechanisms to disable or reduce GPU acceleration if problems are detected.
+    -   `start-gpu-safe.bat` starts the app with safer GPU settings on Windows.

 -   **`assets/`**: This directory holds all static assets.
     -   **`images/`**: Contains logos, icons, and other images used in the application.